Gulf Coast campaign: Mobile

-In early 1780 Gálvez embarked on an expedition to capture Mobile, which was one of only two major British military establishments left in West Florida, the other being the capital, Pensacola.
-Assembling 750 men at New Orleans, he sailed for Mobile on 11 January, reaching Mobile Bay on 9 February after being delayed by storms.
-He was joined on 20 February by a supporting force of 450 from Havana, but did not begin siege operations until the 1 March.
+In early 1780, Gálvez embarked on an expedition to capture Mobile, which was one of only two major British military establishments left in West Florida; the other was the capital, Pensacola.
+Assembling 750 men in New Orleans, he sailed for Mobile on January 11, reaching Mobile Bay on February 9 after being delayed by storms.
+He was joined on February 20 by a supporting force of 450 from Havana, but did not begin siege operations until March 1.
 After 14 days of bombardment, Fort Charlotte's walls were breached, and its commander, Captain Elias Durnford, surrendered.

 Gálvez in the fall of 1780 sought to capture Pensacola, launching his naval force from Mobile, but the fleet was dispersed by a major hurricane.
 Its tattered remnants made their way back to either Havana or New Orleans, and planning began again for an expedition in 1781.

-British authorities in Pensacola had, when war with Spain was imminent, attempted to shore up West Florida's defenses, but the meagre resources allocated to the region meant that General John Campbell, the military commander at Pensacola, had been able to do little to stop Gálvez's advance.
-By late 1780 he had received some reinforcements, and managed to recruit a significant force of local Indians to bolster Pensacola's defenses.
+British authorities in Pensacola had, when war with Spain was imminent, attempted to shore up West Florida's defenses, but the meager resources allocated to the region meant that General John Campbell, the military commander at Pensacola, had been able to do little to stop Gálvez's advance.
+By late 1780, he received some reinforcements, and managed to recruit a significant force of local Indians to bolster Pensacola's defenses.
 The destruction of Gálvez's expedition emboldened him to attempt the recapture of Mobile.
-In January 1781 he dispatched more than 700 men under the command of the Waldecker Captain Johann von Hanxleden to go overland.
-This force was defeated when it attacked one of the forward Spanish defenses of Mobile, and Captain Hanxleden was killed.
+In January 1781 he dispatched more than 700 men under the command of the Waldecker Colonel Johann von Hanxleden to go overland.
+This force was defeated when it attacked one of the forward Spanish defenses of Mobile, and Colonel Hanxleden was killed.
 The attack prompted Spanish authorities in Cuba to enlarge the Mobile garrison.

 Pensacola

 Gálvez and Spanish authorities in Cuba again launched an expedition against Pensacola in February 1781.
-With forces that eventually numbered about 8,000, Gálvez, assisted by Spanish and French naval forces, first blockaded the Pensacola harbor, and then began siege operations on 9 March.
-By the 30 April the Spanish had successfully placed cannons that could fully attack the main Pensacola defenses.
-A lucky cannon shot hit the powder magazine in one of the outer defenses on 8 May, and the Spanish quickly capitalized upon this development by capturing the British position.
+With forces that eventually numbered about 8,000, Gálvez, assisted by Spanish and French naval forces, first blockaded the Pensacola harbor, and then began siege operations on March 9.
+By April 30, the Spanish successfully placed cannons that could fully attack the main Pensacola defenses.
+A well-aimed shot struck the powder magazine in one of the outer defenses on May 8, and the Spanish quickly capitalized upon this development by capturing the British position.
 Realizing his position was no longer tenable, Campbell opened surrender negotiations the next day.
 The terms of capitulation included all of the British West Florida.